 1. Value added tax

 Since 1 April 2019, businesses exporting goods to China will need to pay a value-added tax (VAT) of either 9% or 13%.

 You’ll have to pay the 9% tax for agricultural and utility imports, with the 13% tax applied to everything else.

 It’s important to keep an eye on this tax, as it tends to regularly change.
 The VAT was initially at 11% and 17%, but this then decreased to 10% and 16% in May 2018 before changing to the current rates.

 2. Consumption tax

 This tax is imposed on businesses who manufacture and export “taxable products”.
-These are products which are taxable under China’s own domestic consumption tax laws.
-This include items that are harmful to human health like tobacco, but also luxury goods and high-end products (including items like jewellery and cars).
+These are products that are taxable under China’s own domestic consumption tax laws.
+This includes items that are harmful to human health like tobacco, but also luxury goods and high-end products (including items like jewellery and cars).